-- (1) If elections to the committee are required under this constitution, all members must be notified at least 28 clear days ahead of the election that nominations are requested and the closing date for the receipt of such nominations shall be at least 21 clear days after this notice is given. - (2) If a resolution requiring the consent of twothirds of the members will be proposed at the general meeting, then all members must be notified at least 21 clear days ahead of that meeting. - (3) The minimum period of notice required to hold any general meetings of the charity (other than toconsider a resolution for which a two-thirds majority of the members is needed) is fourteen clear days from the date on which the notice is deemed to have been given. - A general meeting may be called by shorter notice, if it is so agreed by all the members entitled to attend and vote.
+- If elections to the committee are required under this constitution, all members must be notified at least 28 clear days ahead of the election that nominations are requested and the closing date for the receipt of such nominations shall be at least 21 clear days after this notice is given. - (2) If a resolution requiring the consent of twothirds of the members will be proposed at the general meeting, then all members must be notified at least 21 clear days ahead of that meeting. - (3) The minimum period of notice required to hold any general meeting of the charity (other than to consider a resolution for which a two-thirds majority of the members is needed) is fourteen clear days from the date on which the notice is deemed to have been given. - (4) A general meeting may be called by shorter notice, if it is so agreed by all the members entitled to attend and vote. - (5) The notice must specify the date, time and place of the meeting and the general nature of the business to be transacted.
+If the meeting is to be an annual general meeting, the notice must say so. - (6) The notice must be given to all the members and to the trustees.